 Yes, both interns and residents in our program work q4 overnight shifts (24+4 hours) in our intensive care units and our cardiology ward team.
 This is to provide continuity of patient care and educational experience.
 Our wards utilize a night float system so trainees do not work extended shifts outside of our ICUs and cardiology ward team.

 YES!
 We are paperless and use EMR for patient notes, orders, and results.
 This is true of our clinic, GWU Hospital, and all affiliated sites.
 The EMRs are different at different affiliated sites, but our residents find them to be straightforward and user-friendly.

 What is the on-call schedule?

-At GW, ward teams are on call every fifth day (q5) with a nightfloat team for overnight cross-cover and admissions.
+At GW, ward teams are on call every sixth day (q6) with a night float team for overnight cross-cover and admissions.
 The VA has a geographic drip system (with teams getting admissions each day) and a night team for overnight admissions.
-The GW ICU,VA MICU, and cardiology ward team are on overnight call every fourth night (q4) per the iCOMPARE study.
+The GW ICU,VA MICU, and cardiology ward team are on overnight extended call every fourth night (q4) with intern-resident pairs working together.

-Remember, since we are a 4+1 system and we respect the ambulatory weekend, for categorical and primary care residents, every 5th weekend is a bonus golden weeekend!
+Remember, since we are a 4+1 system and we respect the ambulatory/clinic weekend, every 5th weekend is a bonus golden weeekend